 While a townhouse may make sense for you now, multi-floor living may not work for everyone and at all stages of life.
 If you’re planning to expand your family or are worried about your ability to traverse steps in the future, you should have a plan for whether you’ll be able to stay in the property.

-Many types of homeowners can benefit from townhouses, but they’re a particularly good option or first-time homebuyers or other budget-minded home buyers who want more space than typically afforded in a condo.
+Many types of homeowners can benefit from townhouses, but they’re a particularly good option for first-time homebuyers or other budget-minded homebuyers who want more space than typically afforded in a condo.

 Find other housing types:

 |House type||Who it’s right for:|

 |Apartment||Apartments are suited for anyone looking to stay in a prime location for a cheaper price near shopping, restaurant and entertainment centers, often at a more affordable cost than buying a condo or single-family home.|